 Don’t be surprised if you’re indulging in activities outside of Instagram’s guidelines and you face shadowbans and complete bans!

 However, not every activity you should steer clear of involves illegal tools and software.
-Let’s discuss all things you should avoid with your Instagram business account
+Let’s discuss all the things you should avoid with your Instagram business account

 1. Don’t post and disappear

 It’s the same principle that goes with creating anything digital really, be it blog posts or videos.
 If you’re great at writing blogs, but only write a couple a month, that inconsistency is going to act as a serious bottleneck to your growth.
-Even if you aren’t seeing immediate growth, keep at it (did you know Marques Brownlee posted dozens of videos before he had even 100 YouTube subscribers?
-He’s now at over 14 million, and is probably the best-known tech reviewer on the globe.)
+Even if you aren’t seeing immediate growth, keep at it.
+Did you know Marques Brownlee posted dozens of videos before he had even 100 YouTube subscribers?
+He’s now at over 14 million and is probably the best-known tech reviewer on the globe.

 Pushing consistent Instagram posts doesn’t just have to do with reinforcing your brand’s messages and giving your followers more opportunities to engage, it also ties into Instagram’s algorithm.
-The algorithm strongly favours accounts that post consistently, to show up in users’ feeds and explore sections.
+The algorithm strongly favors accounts that post consistently, to show up in users’ feeds and explore sections.
 You will then reach a greater number of potential customers.
 So while this may not be essential for a personal account, it is an absolute must for a business profile.

 To ensure you stay on schedule, always have a content calendar ready for the following week or month.
 If you’re ever out of ideas, Predis’ AI-generated Content Calendar will do the job for you!